 There ae benches, picnic tables, and barbeques there.

-Patton Beach at Waterman’s Landing is dog friendly and not far from this one but I’m not giving it a separate callout because it appears to be small and rocky.
+Leashed dogs are allowed on the eastern portion of Patton Beach at Waterman’s Landing, which is not far from this one, but I’m not giving it a separate callout because it appears to be small and rocky.

 8) Skylandia State Park & Beach